tsoding/koil/README.md

 Offline version available on GitHub Pages: https://tsoding.github.io/raycasting/

-**We are intentinally rendering on HTML 2D Canvas without employing any hardware acceleration to see how much we can push the boundaries of the software rendering implemented in JavaScript running in Browser.
+**We are intentionally rendering on HTML 2D Canvas without employing any hardware acceleration to see how much we can push the boundaries of the software rendering implemented in JavaScript running in Browser.
 So the renderer may run unexpectedly slow on some machines